whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 #### Adding a feature that has descendants

-If adding a new `county` record to Who's On First that has descendant records, a new `wof:id` should be minted and the feature (with appropriate properties) should be added to the database.
-Additionally, the `wof:hierarchy` and `wof:belongsto` fields of all descendants needs to be updated to include that new `wof:id` of the new county.
-Example of `wof:hierarchy` field update below:
+If adding a previously unknown `county` record to Who's On First that has descendant records, a new `wof:id` should be minted and the feature (with appropriate properties) should be added to the database.
+Occasionally, this type of feature addition to Who's On First occurs.
+In the example below, let's envision a feature that _should_ have had a county record in it's hierarchy, but for some unknown reason, Who's On First never had that data to begin with.

+With this example, the `wof:hierarchy` and `wof:belongsto` fields of all descendants needs to be updated to include that new `wof:id` of the new county.
+An example of the `wof:hierarchy` field update is shown below.

-Descendant's `wof:hierarchy` before import of parent:
+Descendant's `wof:hierarchy` before import of parent; notice the `wof:hierarchy` does not contain a "county_id":

 ````
 "wof:hierarchy":[